vanessabrazuna/quiz/README.md

 # quiz
-Desafio prático de Javascript referente ao curso B7Web, reproduzindo um quiz.
+Practical Javascript challenge referring to the B7Web course, playing a quiz.